B1.3 Round whole numbers to the nearest ten or hundred, in various contexts.

 Skill: Rounding Whole Numbers

-In real life, the decision to round comes from the interpretation of a situation, not from a received instruction.
+In everyday life, the decision to round comes from the interpretation of a situation, not from a received instruction.
 Then, the situation and the number in question are evaluated to designate a rounding position value (for example, should we round to the nearest hundred or to the nearest ten?).
 The next step is to remember benchmark numbers based on the chosen position (for example, to round 362 to the nearest 10, some students will recognize the progression of tens - 300, 310, 320, 330, 340, 350, 360, 370 - mentally or on a number line, while others will see immediately that 362 is between 360 and 370).
 Thus, by recognizing the closest number to the number in question (362), students will be able to determine the rounded value of the number.
 The final step is to communicate the rounded number.
 Of course, some of the steps are done intuitively and almost automatically.
 This fluency comes precisely from number sense; in other words, it is the use of our knowledge that supports these decisions.

 Reasoning During Rounding Reasoning of the Clerk